How Horses Were Used in World War 1

 A draught horse is a large horse that was used to pull heavy loads, specifically a cart or plow.
 How these horses were used in world war 1 was for pulling buses, heavy artillery guns, and supply wagons.
 These horses were divided into two categories: light and heavy draught.
 Light draught horses doubled as riding horses as well.
 This was due mainly in part to guns and most of the wagons being used for supply, would not have a driver or someone manning the gun.
 Soldiers typically rode one horse while guiding both light and heavy draught horses.
 To be considered as a light draught horse; a horse had to have a pleasant gait and modest pulling power while the heavy draught horses were never ridden and were expected to dominate in pulling heavy loads.
 Many horses worked with the Forestry Corps, pulling felled logs and loads of timber.

 These horses were very important in a complex supply chain.
-On the Western front of the war, the British Army needed a lot of supplies such as food, ammunition and equipment to maintain.
+On the Western front of the war, the British Army needed a lot of supplies such as food, ammunition, and equipment to maintain.
 Keeping up with the use of these animals to assist in supply movement required the government procuring a lot of horses from the countryside, at times taking horses civilians couldn’t identify as being essential for farm work.
 The movement of artillery was very important.
 It typically took about six to 12 horses to carry a gun.
-If there were not enough horses to carry artillery this greatly impacted how an Army set up their fire power.
+If there were not enough horses to carry artillery this greatly impacted how an Army set up its firepower.

 Multi-purpose (Pack) horses and Ponies